Nursing Home Neglect

 The NCEA also notes that between one and two million Americans aged 65 and older have been injured, exploited or otherwise mistreated by someone they depended upon for care and protection.
 When relatives are placed in a nursing care facility, there is an expectation that they will be provided proper care in a clean and professional environment.
 However, the U.S. Department of Health and Human Services reported in 2008 that 91 % of nursing homes surveyed were cited for deficiencies and departures from good and accepted nursing care.

 If your loved one has suffered from nursing home neglect, the experienced lawyers at the Law Office Of Mark A. Siesel are here to help.
 We have well over a quarter century of experience and provide personal and devoted attention to your case.
 We are litigators who will analyze your case thoroughly, fight the insurance companies and their counsel from our retention through the resolution of the case to protect our clients’ rights at all times, and seek full compensation for all of the physical, emotional, psychological and financial injuries suffered by our clients.
-Call our office toll free at 1-888-761-7633 or contact us online for a free consultation and evaluation of your case.
+Call our office at 1-(914) 428-7386 or contact us online for a free consultation and evaluation of your case.